deepbohra40/GitDemo/README.md

-# GitDemo
+# Git Demo Repo
-This is a demo app for the GIT course
+This is a demo app for the GIT course.

+## Roadmap
+*Add new features
+*Fix bugs